Measuring quantum states in QuAIRKit

 The collapsed state for each outcome is

-Backend: density_matrix
+Backend: default-mixed

 System dimension: [2, 2]